Walt Disney's Carousel of Progress: Act 4: 21st century

-The fourth and final act is set on Christmas in the 21st century, with the family gathered in the living room and kitchen.
-John is standing in the kitchen, working on Christmas dinner, while Sarah is working on her computer, nearby.
-A now-young-adult Jim and his grandmother are playing a virtual reality game, while a 20-something Trish and her grandfather sit around the Christmas tree.
+The fourth and final act is set during Christmas in the 21st century, with the family gathered in the living room and kitchen.
+John is standing in the kitchen, where he is working on Christmas dinner while Sarah is working on her computer nearby.
+A now-young-adult Jim and his grandmother are playing a virtual reality game while a 20-something Trish and her grandfather sit around the Christmas tree.
 Sarah tells John that she has programmed the oven to recognize his voice.
-John comments all of the household items are now voice-automated and Sarah demonstrates by requesting the Christmas tree lights to brighten.
-She then asks John to try the voice-activated oven, to which he does with no problem and confirms John's temperature command.
+John comments that all of the household items are now voice-automated, and Sarah demonstrates this by requesting that the Christmas tree lights be brightened.
+She then asks John to try the voice-activated oven, which he does with no problem as it confirms John's temperature command.

-The grandmother has reached a score of 550 points in the virtual reality game, impressing both John and James who repeat the score in awe.
+The grandmother has reached a score of 550 points in the virtual reality game, impressing both John and James, who repeat the score in awe.
 Upon hearing John say 550 aloud, the oven increases its temperature, although nobody seems to notice.
 The grandfather then remarks that he cannot believe the new gadgets that people have today.
-Between Trish and her grandfather, new technologies have arisen such as car phones, laser discs, high-def TV's, and automated plumbing.
-The grandmother has now beaten the video game's high score with 975, which John repeats the number aloud, the oven then overheats and begins to smoke and blare warning noises before opening the door to show a severely burned and blackened turkey.
+Between Trish and her grandfather, new technologies have arisen such as car phones, laser discs, high-def TVs, and automated plumbing.
+When the grandmother gets a high score of 975, John repeats the number out loud in front of the oven, unintentionally causing it to overheat and begin to smoke and blare warning noises before opening the door to show a severely burned and blackened turkey.
 John jokes that maybe in the new century, ovens will learn to read minds.

 History

 Edison Square concept

 In the late 1950s, after Disneyland's initial success, Walt Disney planned to expand the Main Street, U.S.A. area with two districts, International Street and Edison Square.
 In Edison Square, guests would see a show called "Harnessing the Lighting".
 Hosted by an "electro-mechanical" man named Wilbur K. Watt, it would chronicle the evolution of electricity in the home from the late 19th century to the present and beyond, and show how much electrical appliances—specifically, GE appliances—had benefited American life.
 After each time period, or "act", was over, the audience would get up and walk to the next one.
 The idea was eventually scrapped.

 The Main Street expansion idea fell by the wayside.
-One reason was that technology wasn't yet available to achieve what Disney wanted.
+One reason was that technology was not yet available to achieve what Disney wanted.
 However, the idea stayed in Disney's mind for the next few years.
 GE still wanted to work with Disney, but a better outlet was needed.